Comparison

 The bottom line

 Mailchimp is a solid choice if you need mailchimp is best for businesses that need email newsletters, drip sequences, and list management, e.
-But if your main goal is reducing customer churn with AI-powered retention, personalized campaigns, and POS-connected automation, Regulr is built specifically for that.
+But if your main goal is reducing customer churn with campaigns triggered by each customer's actual visit pattern, Regulr is built specifically for that.

 Regulr wins on 6 features that Mailchimp doesn't offer, while Mailchimp has 1 features Regulr doesn't.
 They share 3 features in common.